-Section 1.176 provides that an original claim, if re-presented in a reissue application, will be subject to reexamination and along with the entire application, will be fully examined in the same manner subject to the same rules relating thereto, as if being presented for the first time in an original application.
-Reissue applications are normally examined by the same examiner who would examine a non-reissue application.
+Section 1.176 provides that an original claim, if represented in a reissue application, will be subject to reexamination and along with the entire application, will be fully examined in the same manner subject to the same rules relating thereto, as if being presented for the first time in an original application.
+Reissue applications are normally examined by the same examiner who issued the parent patent.
 In addition, the application will be examined with respect to compliance with §§ 1.171-1.179 relating specifically to reissue applications; for example, the reissue oath or declaration will be carefully reviewed for compliance with 37 CFR 1.175.
 Reissue applications with related litigation will be acted on by the examiner before any other special applications, and will be acted on immediately by the examiner, subject only to the 2 month delay after publication for examining reissue applications.

-1441 Two-Month Delay Period [R-1]
+1441 Two-Month Delay Period

 Section 1.176 provides that reissue applications will be acted on by the examiner in advance of other applications, i.e., "special", but not sooner than two months after announcement of the filing of the reissue has appeared in the Official Gazette.
 The two-month delay is provided in order that members of the public may have time to review the reissue application and submit pertinent information to the Office before the examiner's action.
 However, as set forth in § 1901.04, the public should be aware that such submissions should be made as early as possible since under certain circumstances the two-month delay period of § 1.176 may be waived.
-The Office will entertain petitions under 37 CFR 1.183 to waive the delay period of § 1.176.
+The Office will entertain petitions under 37 CFR 1.183 which are accompanied by the fee (37 CFR 1.17(h)) to waive the delay period of § 1.176.
 Appropriate reasons for requesting such a waiver might be, for example, that litigation has been stayed to permit the filing of the reissue application.
+Such petitions are decided by the Assistant Commissioner for Patents.